gbmhunter/MClide/README.rst

 FAQ
 ===

-1. I call :code:`Clide::Rx::Run()`, and no errors occur, but nothing happens.
+1. I call :code:`MClide::Rx::Run()`, and no errors occur, but nothing happens.

 	You probably have not set-up the callbacks.
-The crucial one to set-up is :code:`Clide::Print::AssignCallbacks(...)`, which is called every time a message needs to be printed back to the command-line.
+The crucial one to set-up is :code:`MClide::Print::AssignCallbacks(...)`, which is called every time a message needs to be printed back to the command-line.

 	Here is an example::